genevate/style_guides/programming/basic.md

 - **Usable** - Existing code should be usable in new and unexpected contexts.
 - **Exemplary** - The code itself should encourage those who change it to perpetuate these qualities.

-TRUE code not only meets today's needs but can also be changed to meet the needs of the future.

 ## Recognizing Dependencies